-The Sexual Assault Forensic Examiner (SAFE) Program provides education, training and technical assistance for healthcare providers that care for patients who have suffered sexual assault, and in the use of the Maine sex crimes kit for collection of evidence.
-This national model utilizes an interdisciplinary, community-based approach for the dignified and compassionate care and treatment of sexual assault patients.
+The Sexual Assault Forensic Examiner (SAFE) Program provides education, training and technical assistance for health care providers that care for patients who have been subjected to sexual assault, domestic violence, child sexual abuse, and dependent adult abuse/neglect.
+This national model utilizes an interprofessional, trauma-informed, person-centered approach for the care and treatment of victim/survivors.

 What is a Forensic Examiner?

-A Sexual Assault Forensic Examiner (SAFE) is a health care provider who has been specially educated to provide medical and forensic care for a patient who has suffered sexual assault/abuse, trained in the collection of forensic evidence, and to testify in court as an expert or fact witness.
+A Sexual Assault Forensic Examiner (SAFE) is a state-credentialed health care provider who has received specialized didactic training and clinical preparation to provide a comprehensive medical forensic examination for a patient who has experienced sexual assault/violence.
 Registered nurses, nurse practitioners, physician assistants, and physicians may participate in the education.

 Sexual Assault Forensic Examiner Training

 Two separate, foundational courses exist within Maine: Adult/Adolescent and Pediatric.
 Each course is forty hours in length, held in various locations across the State.
 Forensic nurses and invaluable community partners present to nurses, other health care providers, law enforcement, advocates and attorneys to outline tenets of sexual violence, introduce the interprofessional response and promote the development of specialized skills necessary to offer a comprehensive, trauma-informed, evidence-based medical forensic examination for the patient who has experienced sexual assault/abuse.

 Sexual Assault Forensic Examiner Program Coordinator

 The next SAFE Advisory Board meeting is scheduled for January 9, 2024, from 10:00 a.m. to 12:00 p.m.
 EDT via Zoom.